Photo source: Wikimedia Commons, Clara Sjogren

 "Don't get involved in partial problems, but always take flight to where there is a free view over the whole single great problem, even if this view is still not a clear one."
 (Notebooks, 1914-1916)

 "The child learns to believe a host of things, i.e. it learns to act according to those beliefs.
-Bit by bit there forms a system of what is believed, an in that system , some things stand unshakably fast and some are more or less liable to shift.
+Bit by bit there forms a system of what is believed, and in that system some things stand unshakably fast and some are more or less liable to shift.
 What stands fast does so, not because it is intrinsically obvious or convincing; it is rather held fast by what lies around it."
 (On Certainty, 1969 posthumous)

 "What I hold fast to is not one proposition but a nest of propositions."
 (On Certainty, 1969 posthumous)